DeanPDX/dotconfig/README.md

 # Dotconfig [![Go Reference](https://pkg.go.dev/badge/github.com/DeanPDX/dotconfig.svg)](https://pkg.go.dev/github.com/DeanPDX/dotconfig)
 This package aims to simplify configuration from environment variables.
 In local development, we can supply a `.env` file with key/value pairs.
 When deployed, values come from a secret manager.
 This is similar to [joho/godotenv](https://github.com/joho/godotenv) but the aim here is to not only read the `.env` file but use reflection to produce a config struct.
+We also support optional/required fields in the struct and default values.

 ## Usage
 Create a `.env` file in your current working directory with the following contents: